• Skip to primary navigation

 • Line a baking sheet with parchment paper

-• Snap the ends off of green beans.
+• Trim the ends off of the green beans.

-• Place green beans in a bowl and add other ingredients.
+• Place green beans in a large bowl and the olive oil, salt and pepper.

 • Toss to blend well.